The Truth About

-This all brings up an interesting question.
 If it is the minerals from alkaline water that the body needs, what is it possibly getting from an artificial pH?
 An artificial pH merely has an abundance of OH- and less H+.
 Can the body utilize these ions as if they were minerals?
 The answer is no. Does any water found in nature have a pH that does not perfectly match its mineral content?
 Again, no. The truth is, outside of the first 30 or so days of consumption, all benefits from alkaline ionized water are a result of the negatively charged ion of hydrogen, H-.
-The H- is also responsible for the negative ORP measurement commonly referred to by the resellers of alkaline water ionizers.
+The H- is also responsible for the negative ORP measurement commonly referred to by the sellers of alkaline water ionizers.

 While a pH test device may indicate that two waters each have a pH of 9.5, this reading is merely an indicator of an effect and does not specify the cause.
-For this reason, I have coined two terms relative to pH.
-Stable and unstable.
+For this reason, we refer to pH as either stable or unstable.
 A stable pH is a pH that perfectly corresponds to the mineral content of the water.
 It is stable because the minerals in the water continually influence the Dissociation Dance and hold the pH relatively steady.
 An unstable pH is a pH where the H+ and OH- concentrations were artificially altered.
 An unstable pH does not correspond to the mineral content in the water.
-It is unstable because the water will more quickly revert back to a pH that is in harmony with its actual mineral content.
+It is unstable because the water will soon revert back to a pH that is in harmony with its actual mineral content.